Degra02/GAL-Solver/README.md

 calculus problem.<br>
 If you have any idea on how to solve this, do not hesitate to contact us.<br>
 <h2>Problems with parameter</h2>
-Solving matrices with a 'k' parameter is still something we have not found a way to solve.
-We will be working on it.zbr> Just like with eigenvalues and eigenvectors, do not hesitate to contact us.
+Solving matrices with a 'k' parameter is still something we have not found a way to solve but we will be working on it.<br>
+Just like with eigenvalues and eigenvectors, do not hesitate to contact us.

 </p>